Hello everyone!Jump to Recipe

 The beauty of this recipe is that you don’t have to buy the chicken just for the croquettes.
 The tradition of the recipe (at least in my family) is that you would make vegetable soup and add some chicken to get some flavor.
 Once the soup was ready you would take the chicken out and use it for croquettes.
 Even if you roast chicken and have leftovers, it will work!
 Or you can simply make them just because! 😉

 If you don’t eat chicken, you can totally change it for something else… I love blue cheese, cod, mushroom croquettes…

-I don’t eat a lot of chicken but when I do, I always try to make some extra so I can make croquettes.
+I don’t eat a lot of chicken but when I do, I always try to make extra so I can make croquettes.
 Just a few days ago, I roasted some chicken and I used the leftovers for the recipe (really worth it!).

 This recipe is super easy and super cheap.

-– 1 small onion
+- 1 Small onion Chopped

-– 2 tablespoons flour

 - 2 Tbsp All purpose flour

 - Place the mixture into the food processor and chop it to a fine consistency.
 If you don’t have a food processor, use a blender or another substitute.

-– Once it’s chopped, set it aside.
-Add 1 1-2 tablespoons of butter to a medium pan and place on low heat.
-The bottom of the pan should be entirely coated with butter.
+Set it aside.

+- In a large pan, add 2 tablespoons of butter and cook in low heat until the butter melts.
 Once it’s melted, add 2 tablespoons of all purpose flour.
-Stir constantly until the flour is brown.
-Add 3/4 cup of milk and stir until everything has been incorporated (it should like like a white sauce).
-If it looks very thick, add the remaining 1/4 cup of milk.
+Whisk constantly until the flour is brown.
+Add 1 1/4 cups of milk and the nutmeg and whisk until everything has been incorporated (it should like like a white sauce). *If it looks very thick, add the remaining 1/4 cup of milk.
 If its too liquidy, add another tablespoon of flour.
 You don’t want a liquid dough because it will be impossible to form the croquettes.